-- There is no fee for the use of our sanctuary or chapel for a weekday funeral/memorial service. - There is no fee for the use of the Virginia Gilmer Room or Blair Hagan Room for receiving of friends for a weekday funeral/memorial service. - There is no fee for our Director of Music or our pastoral staff's worship leadership. - When the Director of Music is not available to play, a guest organist will be secured by the church.
-The family is responsible for paying for the guest organist's fee of \$150. - When special music such as soloists or additional musicians is requested, a fee to be paid by the family will be required. - When a DVD of the funeral/ memorial service is requested in the Sanctuary, a fee of \$185 is required. - When an audio CD of the funeral/ memorial service is requested in the Chapel, a fee of \$85 is required.
+- There is no fee for the use of our sanctuary or chapel for a weekday funeral/memorial service. - There is no fee for the use of the Virginia Gilmer Room or Blair Hagan Room for receiving of friends for a weekday funeral/memorial service. - There is no fee for our Director of Music or our pastoral staff's worship leadership. - When the Director of Music is not available to play, a guest organist will be secured by the church. - When special music such as soloists or additional musicians is requested, a fee to be paid by the family will be required. - There is a required fee of \$200 for our AV technician for all services in the sanctuary.
+The family may choose to have the service live-streamed or recorded to a flash drive, which will be covered by the required AV fee. - Live-stream is not available in the chapel.